skagrawal/Deep-Learning-Udacity-ND/README.md

 ## Table Of Contents

+### Projects

+* [Your First Neural Network](https://github.com/skagrawal/Deep-Learning-Udacity-ND/tree/master/first-neural-network): Implement a neural network in Numpy to predict bike rentals.
+* [Image classification](https://github.com/skagrawal/Deep-Learning-Udacity-ND/tree/master/image-classification): Build a convolutional neural network with TensorFlow to classify CIFAR-10 images.
+* [TV script Generation](https://github.com/skagrawal/Deep-Learning-Udacity-ND/tree/master/tv-script-generation): Train a recurrent neural network on scripts from The Simpson's (copyright Fox) to generate new scripts.
+* [Language Translation](https://github.com/skagrawal/Deep-Learning-Udacity-ND/tree/master/language-translation): Train a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.
+* [Face Generation](https://github.com/skagrawal/Deep-Learning-Udacity-ND-Udacity-ND/tree/master/face_generation): Use a DCGAN on the CelebA dataset to generate images of novel and realistic human faces.

 ### Tutorials

 * [Sentiment Analysis with Numpy](https://github.com/skagrawal/Deep-Learning-Udacity-ND/tree/master/sentiment-network): [Andrew Trask](http://iamtrask.github.io/) leads you through building a sentiment analysis model, predicting if some text is positive or negative.